1337hero/encoded-url-promo-tool/README.md

 # Promotional URL Tool

-A web application built with React for encoding and decoding promotional URLs with encrypted parameters.
+Working for a client with a "Return to Cart" promotional offer that is encoded using AES-CBC encryption.
+These are generated in Hubspot.
+While working on the project, I needed a quick and effective way to decode and validate test URL's and even create my own.
+Thus this tool now exists.

 This tool allows users to generate encoded URLs with customer information and decode existing promotional URLs securely.

+It's setup for my needs in terms of how we read the URL's and Generate them based on our params, but anyone could modify this code.
+Pretty standard stuff.

 ## Features